deficollective/defiscan/src/content/protocols/spark.md

 ## Upgradeability

 The upgradeability of the Spark protocol is limited.
 No contract is upgradeable within the _Spark Liquidity Management Layer (ALM)_.
-The _SparkLend_ markets contracts are not upgradeable, but the treasury (collected fees) and rewards contracts may be upgraded through the Sky Governance.
+The _SparkLend_ markets contracts are not upgradeable, but the treasury (collected fees) and rewards contracts may be upgraded through the _Sky Governance_.
 Upgrading the rewards contracts may cancel the rewards and result in the loss of unclaimed yield.
 This is because the rewards are part of the yield advertised to users.
-The Sky Governance and the [SparkLend Freezer](#security-council) multisig can both freeze all funds deposited into _SparkLend_ with no delay.
+The _Sky Governance_ and the [SparkLend Freezer](#security-council) multisig can both freeze all funds deposited into _SparkLend_ with no delay.

 As part of the _Liquidity Management Layer (ALM)_ the two relayers have the right to mint/burn `USDS`, bridge funds, and deposit them into Aave, Ethena, or vault-compatible protocols such as Morpho, but with strict limits and only in pre-approved protocols.
 Those relayers act through a 1/2 multisig and are assumed to be corruptible with limited impact on the protocol.
 This is because of both the strict rate limiting they are subject to and the presence of a [Freezer](#security-council) multisig, which can freeze the relayers in case of suspicious activity.
 This [Freezer](#security-council) multisig does not meet our security council requirements.